-- The transaction cost information is for the year from 1 January 2019 to 31 December 2019, rather than the Scheme year of 1 February 2019 to 31 January 2020, which they were unable to provide; - Transaction cost data was not available for 3% of the Dynamic Real Return Fund; and - Finally, we were not provided with transaction costs prior to 1 January 2018.
+- Transaction cost information was previously provided in a DCPT format, which is typically only available for calendar years (from 1 January to 31 December), rather than Scheme years (from 1 February to 31 January).
+However, this year Threadneedle provided data in an EMT format, which included transaction cost relating to the Scheme year, but only for the Threadneedle funds.
+As a result, the Threadneedle funds above feature transaction costs for the Scheme year from 1 February 2020 to 31 January 2021, while the BlackRock funds above feature transaction costs for the period 1 January 2020 to 31 December 2020; - Transaction cost data was not available for 0.51% of the Dynamic Real Return Fund; and - Finally, the Trustees were not provided with transaction costs prior to 1 January 2018.

-We have noted the reduction in the transaction cost data that was unavailable this year versus the previous year.
-However, we also note that transaction cost data relating to the Scheme year is still unavailable.
-We will continue to review our processes for monitoring transaction costs provided by Threadneedle and will be discussing with the managers their ability to provide complete and historic information for these funds in future.
-It should be noted that the transaction costs are likely to vary from fund to fund and from year to year.
+The Trustees are pleased that the availability of charges information has improved this year, with a higher proportion of the transaction cost data available this year versus the previous year, the receipt of transaction cost data relating to the Scheme year for the Threadneedle funds and the additional information Threadneedle have provided this year in relation to the indirect property expenses.
+However, we also note that transaction cost data relating to the Scheme year is still unavailable for the BlackRock funds.

+We will continue to review our processes for monitoring transaction costs provided by Threadneedle and will continue discussions with the managers on their ability to provide complete and historic information for these funds in future.